CityOfBoston/vanishing-glass/README.md

 <h2>Components</h2>

-<a href="http:/brython.info">Brython</a> is an open source (New BSD License) framework to write web apps and client-side code in Python
+<a href="http:/brython.info">Brython</a> is an open source (New BSD License) framework to write web apps and client-side code in Python.

-<a href="http://arcgis.com">ArcGIS.com</a> is a web-mapping platform with JavaScript APIs and thousands of datasets
+<a href="http://arcgis.com">ArcGIS.com</a> is a web-mapping platform with JavaScript APIs and thousands of datasets.

 <h2>Current Status</h2>